Houston Post-Judgment Custody and Support Attorneys

 Our firm can help you manage enforcement requests, including the collection of unpaid child or spousal support.
 We can assist in the gathering of relevant evidence and documentation as well as filing the appropriate paperwork with the court.
 You and your partner may be summoned for an in-person hearing to discuss the matter, and our team can vigilantly advocate for your interests.

 Despite every effort to present the facts and argue your case, a judge may not make what you feel is the appropriate decision for your family.
 There are cases where a divorce court can “get it wrong,” and the stakes may be too high to wait for circumstances to materially and substantially change.

-Our Houston post-judgment custody and support lawyers at Myres & Associates, PLLC have appellate experience and can advocate for your interests on appeal.
-We will work to right wrongs and attain a revised settlement that is fair and reasonable for your family.
+Our Houston post-judgment custody and support lawyers at Myres & Associates, PLLC have enforcement experience and can advocate for your interests.
+We will work to right wrongs and attain a resolution that is fair and reasonable for your family.